The educational programs at ALNC are focused on learning by doing and are tailored to fit your group’s special interests and needs.

 - Peak Season (April 1 – November 15): $50 per Naturalist Educator

 - Non-Peak Season (November 16 – March 31): $40 per Naturalist Educator

 - Naturalist to Student Ratio: 1:10 2nd grade and under; 1:12 for 3rd grade and over

 - All teachers and daycare personnel are free as well as 1 additional parent chaperone per naturalist.
 Each additional chaperone is $3

 - Payment is required two weeks prior to the day of your program.

 - Programs are held regardless of the weather as we are able to move activities indoors if needed.

-Choose a program and click on the link below to register or call our Program Coordinator at (608) 216-9370.
+Choose a program and contact our Education Department via phone or email to schedule.
+Please call (608) 221-0404 x 1 or email firstname.lastname@example.org.
 If you don’t see a topic you’d like, simply make a suggestion and we’ll let you know what we can do!

 Animal Tracks and Signs

 Learn how to investigate the lives of animals through the tracks and other signs they leave behind!
 Games, a nature hike and a hunt for animal tracks are included.
 This is a great winter program!